ibm-cloud-docs/whcs-cli-plugin/annotator-for-clinical-data-acd-v1-cli.md

 ## Flows
 {: #whcs-flows-cli}
-Managing persisted flows
+Manage persisted flows (also know as annotator flows).
+A flow definition contains a list of one or more annotators and optionally can include annotator configuration and/or flow sequence.

-### ibmcloud whcs acd flows (Get list of available persisted flows)
+### ibmcloud whcs acd flows
 {: #whcs-cli-flows-command}

+Get a list of available persisted flows.
 Returns a summary including ID and description of the available persisted flows.

 ```sh
 ibmcloud whcs acd flows